Evolution of confined quantum scalar fields in curved spacetime. Part I: Small perturbations and resonances

 \section{Small perturbations and resonances}

 Let us consider now the case in which the spatial metric~$h_{ij} (t)$ only changes in time by a small perturbation around some constant metric~$h^0_{ij}$; that is,

 where~$\varepsilon \ll 1$.
-Since, if boundaries exists they remain parallel to~$\partial_t$, all the spacelike hypersurfaces will be identical, and for convenience we will call them~$\Sigma^0 = \Sigma_{\tilde{t}}$.
+Since, if boundaries exist, they remain parallel to~$\partial_t$, all the spacelike hypersurfaces will be identical, and for convenience we will call them~$\Sigma^0 := \Sigma_{\tilde{t}}$.
+We additionally require that~$F(t)$ remains~$O(\varepsilon)$, so that the solutions to the problem for~$\varepsilon = 0$ are modes with well-defined frequency.
+Later on, we will check that such value of~$F(t)$ actually does not contribute at all to the physically relevant result of resonances, and thus the function~$F(t)$ can be fully ignored in the small perturbations regime.
 Staying to first order in~$\varepsilon$, we can write the relevant quantities for computing the Bogoliubov coefficients as

 where~$\Phi^0_n$ and~$\omega^0_n$ are the modes and frequencies solution to~(\ref{zeroth_derivative}) with~$h^0_{ij}$ as the metric.
-It is immediate that~$\hat{\alpha}_{nm} (\tilde{t})$ and~$\hat{\beta}_{nm} (\tilde{t})$ in~(\ref{alpha_hat}) and~(\ref{beta_hat}) are~$O(\varepsilon)$, since the quantities~$\rmd \Phi^{[\tilde{t}]}_n(\tilde{t})/\rmd \tilde{t}$, $\rmd \omega^{[\tilde{t}]}_n/\rmd \tilde{t}$, $q(\tilde{t})$ and~$\bar{R}(\tilde{t})$ are all~$O(\varepsilon)$.
+It is immediate that~$\hat{\alpha}_{nm} (\tilde{t})$ and~$\hat{\beta}_{nm} (\tilde{t})$ in~(\ref{alpha_hat}) and~(\ref{beta_hat}) are~$O(\varepsilon)$, since the quantities~$\rmd \Phi^{[\tilde{t}]}_n(\tilde{t})/\rmd \tilde{t}$, $\rmd \omega^{[\tilde{t}]}_n/\rmd \tilde{t}$, $q(\tilde{t})$, $\bar{R}(\tilde{t})$ and~$F(\tilde{t})$ are all~$O(\varepsilon)$.
 We can then write~$\hat{\alpha}_{n m} (\tilde{t}) \approx \varepsilon \Delta \hat{\alpha}_{n m} (\tilde{t})$ and~$\hat{\beta}_{n m} (\tilde{t}) \approx \varepsilon \Delta \hat{\beta}_{n m} (\tilde{t})$, with

 where~$\rmd V^0$ is the volume element of the metric~$h^0_{ij}$.
 Later on, we will further simplify these expressions for practical purposes.